namannimmo10/namannimmo.me/_pages/about.md

 I’m Peter, $\sqrt{324}$ years old and I really love how computer science enables me to solve problems and leave an impact on the world.
-I’m especially fascinated by machine learning, data science, database engineering, low level electronics & hardware hacking and any kind of application development.
+I’m especially fascinated by machine learning, data science, database engineering and any kind of application development.

 What I call fun is coming up with an idea for a project that solves a problem and coding away.
 By preference I’ll use C++ or Python for that, although I love